Go Ad-Free

 Whooping Cough on the Rise:

-Starting just over a decade ago, some states began to see increases in the number of cases of pertussis.
+Starting just over two decades ago, some states began to see increases in the number of cases of pertussis.
 In 2010, California public health officials reported the worst outbreak in 50 years, with nearly 3,000 cases.
 That was not the only state experiencing a rise in whooping cough.
 Experts attributed the increase in part to decreased rates of vaccination, both in vulnerable infants and in older children and adults.
 Although the disease is much less serious in adults, they can spread it to babies who are not yet vaccinated.
 Vaccine complacency or hesitancy may have contributed to this bump.

 Pandemic Problems with Vaccination: